 Seeing Red: Cameras Are Cash Cows

-In 2012, the Chicago Tribune exposed a scandal involving red light cameras that had been installed throughout Chicago’s streets.
-When odd spikes in traffic tickets were discovered, the media outlet could tell that something unusual was going on.
+In 2012, the Chicago Tribune exposed a scandal involving red-light cameras installed throughout Chicago’s streets.
+When odd spikes in traffic tickets were discovered, the media outlet could tell something unusual.
 It turns out that the cameras, managed by Redflex Traffic Systems, Inc., brought in over $130 million in revenue on traffic tickets, much of which was illegally directed to the company by John Bills, a former city official who took $2 million in bribe money from the company.

-The above events lend themselves to a natural question: are red light cameras really helpful in keeping our roads safe, or are they simply a revenue generator for city governments?
+The above events lend themselves to a natural question: are red-light cameras beneficial in keeping our roads safe, or are they simply a revenue generator for city governments?

-The effectiveness of the red light camera has also come into question due to findings in non-governmental traffic studies.
-While cameras have been proven to reduce the number of T-bone accidents that occur within intersections, they have lead to an increase in rear-end collisions, as people brake quickly to avoid triggering the cameras.
-A study done by the Texas A&M Transportation Institute found that in areas where red light cameras were introduced, right-angle crashes were reduced from 14 to 40% while rear-end crashes increased anywhere from 7 to 38%.
+The red light camera’s effectiveness has also come into question due to findings in non-governmental traffic studies.
+While cameras have been proven to reduce the number of T-bone accidents within intersections, they have increased rear-end collisions.
+People brake quickly to avoid triggering the cameras.
+A study done by the Texas A&M Transportation Institute found that in areas where red light cameras were introduced, right-angle crashes were reduced from 14 to 40%, while rear-end crashes increased anywhere from 7 to 38%.
 Needless to say, it doesn’t reflect well on a safety system when one type of accident is increased for the sake of decreasing another type of accident.

-The National Motorists Association opposes a majority of city-mandated safety devices, including the use of red light cameras.
-Instead, they support a variety of alternative methods, such as increasing yellow-light time, making traffic signs more visible, and consistent upkeep on intersections.
-Solutions like these have been proven to work – for example, the city of Edmonton found that increasing the amount of speed limit signs posted along the roads reduced the number of speeding tickets issued by police.
+The National Motorists Association opposes a majority of city-mandated safety devices, including the use of red-light cameras.
+Instead, they support various alternative methods, such as increasing yellow-light time, making traffic signs more visible, and consistent upkeep on intersections.
+Solutions like these have been proven to work.
+For example, the city of Edmonton found that increasing the amount of speed limit signs posted along the roads reduced the number of speeding tickets issued by police.

-If there are other effective precautions vailable for cities to use that don’t require ticketing devices, then why are they choosing to utilize cameras and radar devices?
+If there are other effective precautions available for cities to use that don’t require ticketing devices, why are they choosing to utilize cameras and radar devices?